MyDataAustria/application/Application.md

 ## What kind of support would you like to have from the MyData Global team and fellow Hubs and Groups?
 - guiding support in bootstrapping a local hub
 - visit for a talk to one of the upcoming meetups
 - cross collaboration on planed projects

 ## Additional information
-- Coordinator / contact person for MyData Austria Hub:* info@mydatahub.at
+- Coordinator / contact person for MyData Austria Hub: email of selected coordinator
-- Initiative name:* MyDataHub Austria (myDataHub.at)
+- Initiative name: MyDataHub Austria (myDataHub.at)

 Comments:
 * from the response of our initial contact with MyData to found MyData Austria Hub:
 “An Initiative need to appoint a Coordinator and share their contact information with MyData Global team for publication.
 The Coordinator should be a member of MyData Global.
 The Coordinator will be the main representative of an Initiative, and his/her primary role will be to develop and maintain the strategy for the Initiative together with its participants.”